coreybb/witch-hat/README.md

 #### Example 3: Authentication with Token Refresh

-This example demonstrates how to use AuthenticationServicing to manage token-based authentication with automatic token refresh.
+Use AuthenticationServicing to manage token-based authentication with automatic token refresh.

 ```swift
 import WitchHat